DeskproApps/asana/SETUP.md

 Asana App Setup Instructions
 ===

-To install the Asana app you must first create a Personal access token.
+To install the Asana app you must first create a __Personal access token__.
 Head over to your Asana account to get started.

-Once you've logged in, click "Settings" on your avatar at the top right of the screen and choose "My settings..."
+Once you've logged in, click on your avatar at the top right of the screen and choose "My settings..."

 [![](./docs/assets/setup/asana-setup-01.png)](/docs/assets/setup/asana-setup-01.png)